-The Venice Carnival is celebrated from February 8th to 25th, 2020.
+The Venice Carnival is celebrated from January 30th to February 16th, 2020.

 The center of the event is the famous Piazza San Marco, but during the Carnival the entire city becomes a great and colorful stage and public and private events are organized to recall thousands of people.

 In 1094 the Carnival was already cited in a document of the Doge, and in 1269 the Venetian Senate declared that the night of the Lent must be considered a feast day (Mardi Gras).
 During the Carnival period all of the Venetians, irrespective of their social status, dressed up and celebrated in the streets.

 The Carnival was interrupted for a long time, during the French and the Austrian dominion, then it started again in 1979.
 Today it’s one of the most famous Carnival in the world.